mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Image_in_gitlab_comment.md

 **Expected**

-The comment notification in the desired channel or DM/GM on MM should show the proper image attached to the desired `issue` or `merge request` on Gitlab.
-After step 2, the comment notification in the desired channel or DM/GM on MM should show the proper embedded image in the comment on desired `issue` or `merge reuest` on Gitlab.
+The comment notification in the desired channel or DM/GM on MM should show the proper embedded image in the comment on desired `issue` or `merge request` on Gitlab.